rappasoft/laravel-livewire-tables/docs/datatable/available-methods.md

 Set the message displayed when the table is filtered but there are no results to show.

-Defaults to: "_No items found.
-Try to broaden your search._"
+Defaults to: "_No items found, try to broaden your search._"

 ```php
 public function configure(): void